bryan-kc/teksystems-project/README.md

 ### Routes

 - `/` fetches the homepage.
 This returns an index where all posts can be fetched and viewed
-- `/posts/<id>` fetches a particular post.
+- `/post/<id>` fetches a particular post.
 A post can be viewed here and also commented on.
+- `/posts` is for an authenticated user.
+Here, the authenticated user can create a new blog post.
 - `/login` facilitates logging in.
 For now only the "video game reviewer" can access an account
 - `/logout` logs the user out.